The Artemis II Mission

 Although the Apollo missions captured the imagination of the world, the last human set foot on the Moon in 1972, over 53 years ago.
 So why did we stop, and why are we going back now?

-The Apollo program was primarily driven by competition with the Soviet Union.
-Once the United States declared victory in the Space Race, the political will to return to the Moon faded.
-Cost was the biggest obstacle.
-NASA’s share of the federal budget has never been higher than it was during the Apollo missions and it’s not even close.
-With the urgency to beat the Soviets gone and America beset by unpopular wars and economic strife, continued lunar missions became difficult to justify.
-Instead, NASA shifted its focus to low-Earth orbit projects like the Space Shuttle program and robotic planetary missions such as the Voyager probes.
+While NASA’s motivations were scientific and had planned for many more lunar landings, the funding of the Apollo program was primarily driven by political ends: competition with the Soviet Union.
+The United States’ endeavors into space were very expensive.
+NASA’s share of the federal budget during the Apollo missions was higher than it has ever been since.
+With the urgency to beat the Soviets gone and America beset by unpopular wars and economic strife, continued lunar missions began to feel costly and nonessential.
+NASA’s budget fell sharply from 5% in 1966 to just 1% in 1975.
+NASA shifted its focus to low-Earth orbit projects like the Space Shuttle program and robotic planetary missions such as the Voyager probes.

-Over half a century later, the decision to return to the Moon is driven not by political rivalry and prestige, but by international cooperation, sustainability and science.
+Over half a century later, NASA returns to the Moon, driven not by political rivalry and prestige, but by international cooperation, sustainability and science.

 Modern technology now makes frequent, complex missions in space far more economically feasible and less risky than during the Apollo era.
 Rockets are more powerful, reliable and reusable.
 Materials science can create stronger, lighter spacecraft.
 Life support systems allow astronauts to remain in space longer and more safely.
 The advancement of robotics and computers allow for unprecedented levels of precision, problem solving and automation.

 At the same time, space exploration is no longer dominated by the United States alone.
-Countries like China, India, Japan, Israel, South Korea and the United Arab Emirates have launched ambitious scientific missions, while private companies are playing an increasingly central role.
-SpaceX and Northrop Grumman transport supplies and build spacecraft, Blue Origin and Virgin Galactic are pioneering space tourism, and Intuitive Machines recently became the first private company to land on the Moon.
+Countries like China, India, Japan, Israel, South Korea and the United Arab Emirates have launched ambitious scientific missions into space.
+It’s also no longer the domain of governments.
+As space travel becomes cheaper and more efficient, private companies are playing an increasingly central role.
+SpaceX and Northrop Grumman transport supplies and innovate on space technology, Blue Origin and Virgin Galactic are pioneering space tourism, and Firefly Aerospace recently became the first private company to successfully land a spacecraft on the Moon.
 To avoid being left behind, America must lead the way.

-Lunar science has also transformed our understanding of the Moon.
+Our evolving scientific understanding of the Moon has also changed the equation.
 One of the biggest discoveries is water ice found in permanently shadowed craters near the lunar poles.
 These resources could provide water, breathable oxygen, and even rocket fuel without needing to transport it from Earth.
+Nearby these reservoirs, at the rims of the craters are regions of near-constant sunlight, providing sustained solar power.
+All together, these regions could make a permanent presence on the Moon much more realistic and provide a good launch point for manned missions to Mars.
 Beyond this, the Moon’s rocky, cratered highland terrain offers new scientific challenges and opportunities far beyond the smooth lunar plains visited by Apollo astronauts.

 Artemis I